r3zakalhor/SegmentalReconciler-Greedy-Version/README.md

 - $python map_gene_trees.py $GeneTrees $Output_GeneTrees $Simphy_simulation_directory

 #### Now, we can run the segmental reconciler for four different algorithms and produce the appropriate outputs.

+### Calculate distance between mappings

+Finally, by using the segmental reconciler outputs we can calculate the distance between any two mapping by fallowing command: (where you can find the Python code in the supplementaries)

+- $python compare_mapping.py $firstmapping $secondmapping $SpeciesTree $Output